albernaker/BashCourse/README.md

 # 4.1.

-	Research all files in a folder in one line
+An eg. that we want to search all files on  a folder in one line.

 # 4.2.

 example.

 ```
 	ls -1 Tutorial/ | while read i ; do echo Tutorial/$i ; done